 where:

-- : parameter at time
+- : the updated parameter value

-- : base learning rate
+- : base learning rate (typically 0.05 for GloVe)

-- : current gradient
+- : current gradient at time

-- : small constant for numerical stability
+- : small constant (typically ) for numerical stability to avoid division by zero

 Parallelization